grantglidewell/blogwell.io/src/pages/running-javascript/index.md

 }
 ```

-In your terminal cd into the directory where this file lives. now that you have node installed you can run `node index.js`.
+In your terminal cd into the directory where this file lives.
+Now that you have node installed you can run `node index.js`.
 So we get what we expect from the first line 'JS is running!', but the error after that is something that we should talk about. `Window` is something that only exists in the browser, node uses something called [`globals`](https://nodejs.org/api/globals.html), but again this is outside the scope of this article.
 You'll be able to run any JavaScript file in the command line like this but be aware that JS that was written for the browser will usually throw this kind of error.
 If we edit the index.js to look like this:

 ```js
 console.log('JS is running!')